auto3000/pedalpii/README.md

 # pedalpII
-Physical (button/LCD) and console interfaces for the pedalpII (aka pedalpi v2).
+pedalpi is an affordable but complete computer-based pedalboard for guitar/bass.

-pedalpII is a monolithic script to control the sound effects from input GPIOs of the Raspberry Pi. pedalpII considers a physical pedal with a LCD 16x2 to display current pedalboard effects, a rotation encoder to control pedal effects and a true bypass switch.
+This code implements the physical (button/LCD) and console interfaces for the pedalpII (aka pedalpi v2). pedalpII is a monolithic script to control the sound effects from input GPIOs of the Raspberry Pi. pedalpII considers a physical pedal with a LCD 16x2 to display current pedalboard effects, a rotation encoder to select pedal effects and a true bypass switch.

 The total cost for this hardware is targeted under 150$.
 The main cost are the Prodipe Studio 22 USB sound card (80$), the Raspberry Pi 2/3 (40$), and the Hammond 1590DD aluminium box (20$).
 Remaining furnitures are under 10$: one 1602 LCD display, one MF-A04 bakelite knob, two 1/4 mono jack plug audio connector, two 1/4 jack socket connector female panel mount, and one 3PDT switch true bypass.